sualehalam/IMDB-Movies-Analysis-and-Movie-Recommendation-System/README.md

 To better understand the most common keywords and themes in the movie dataset,  a **Word Cloud** was generated from the movie keywords.

-This visualization highlights the most frequently occurring movie-related terms — bigger words indicate more frequent appearances across the dataset.
+This visualization highlights the most frequently occurring movie-related terms — _bigger words indicate more frequent appearances_.

 ### Movie Keyword Word Cloud for Spectre (2015) movie